Pityriasis rubra pilaris

 - The rash usually starts suddenly on the scalp and spreads to cover much of the chest and abdomen.

 - The patches are dry, scaly and red with an orange tinge and have well-defined edges.
 Smaller patches may join together to cover large areas of skin.
-Occasionally, people with pityriasis rubra pilaris can become red all over; this is called erythroderma.
+Occasionally, people with PRP can become red all over; this is called erythroderma.

 - The hair follicles in the affected areas can feel rough to the touch because of build-up of scale at their base (follicle plugs).

 - The skin on the palms and soles may become thickened and have an orange colour.
-The nails may thicken and be discoloured and sometimes shed.
+The nails may thicken, be discoloured and sometimes shed.

 Type IV (circumscribed juvenile) accounts for 25% of cases.
 It affects children before puberty and is characterised by well-defined red patches, hair follicle plugs on the knees and elbows, as well as thickening of the skin on the palms and soles.